 If PRHC has this service now, why should donors invest in it?

-Right now, interventional radiology is used for almost 6,000 patients at PRHC every year, but the two IR suites were built 13 years ago.
-They’re too small to fit the medical personnel and state-of-the-art equipment we need to expand and offer this care to more patients.
-We can do this with renovated suites, a new, third suite and cutting-edge equipment.
+Right now, interventional radiology is used for almost 6,000 patients at PRHC every year, but the two interventional radiology suites were built 13 years ago.
+They’re too small to fit the number of medical personnel and state-of-the-art equipment we need to expand and offer this care to more patients.
+We can do this with renovated suites, a new step-down unit and cutting-edge equipment.
 We’ll also be able to introduce new methods to treat things like stroke and cancer.
 We all want to give our patients the best care possible, but the government funds only a portion of the hospital’s costs.
 So, we’re very grateful to our community for helping us by donating to the PRHC Foundation.
 Thank you, donors!

 For more information or to support this exciting investment, please click here or call 705-876-5000.

 Dr. Mario Voros is a PRHC Radiologist who’s leading the charge to bring two new, state-of-the-art CT scanners to the hospital.
 We asked him to tell us about this cutting-edge equipment and how it will improve care for thousands of patients in our region…

 What is CT scan technology?

 A CT – or computed tomography – scan is a more powerful, dynamic, moving X-Ray.
 Unlike a traditional 2-dimensional X-Ray, CT scanners create hundreds of incredibly detailed cross-sectional images and 3-dimensional images of a patient’s anatomy.
 They’re unique because they can display a combination of soft tissue, bones and blood vessels in a single image.